The Budget You Actually Look At

 If you work from home or manage household finances, a dedicated finance tablet on your desk shows:

-- Portfolio (Yahoo Finance) — market overview
+- Portfolio (your brokerage app or Yahoo Finance in Safari) – market overview

-- Bills — upcoming payments
+- Bills – upcoming payments in a calendar or shared spreadsheet

 - Calculator – the built-in calculator is genuinely useful for quick math

-Set Auto-Lock to 5 minutes (you don’t need it always-on — this has sensitive financial data) and require a passcode to unlock if other people are in the house.
+Set Auto-Lock to 5 minutes (you don’t need it always-on – this has sensitive financial data) and require a passcode to unlock if other people are in the house.
+If you have a second old tablet, the smart display setup works well in the kitchen while this one handles finances in the office.

 Privacy Considerations